spectrasecure/arise/docs/guides/getting-started/README.md

 2. Edit the global Arise site configuration file at `/arise-source/config/arise.conf`
 3. Edit the example site in `/arise-source/` to your liking
     - Check out the page on [creating pages](../creating-arise-pages/README.md) for more information on the specifics of how Arise pages work
-4. Configure your `robots.txt` in the root of the repository with your site domain and any additional crawler settings you'd like to set.
+4. Configure your `/arise-source/robots.txt` with your site domain and any additional crawler settings you'd like to set.
 5. Upon any new commit to the site source files, the GitHub Actions workflow present in `/.github/workflows/` will automatically build your website based on the contents of `/arise-source/` and output the built files to your `html` branch.
 6. Configure your cloud web host of choice to automatically deploy a static site from the `html` branch of your repo.
 Specific instructions for several notable providers can be found below:
     - [Cloudflare Pages](cloudflare/README.md)